Snickerdoodle – Cinnamon Sugar Cookie goodness

 - 1/2 cup (100 g) Cinnamon Sugar mix (1 part cinnamon, 3 parts sugar ratio)

 - Combine sugar, brown sugar, butter and lard in a mixing bowl.
 Beat until creamed and light and fluffy, about 3 minutes.
 Add eggs, vanilla extract, and salt and mix until fully incorporated.

-- Sift flour, cream of tartar, baking soda, and cornstarch together.
-Gently mix the flour mixture into butter mixture.
+- Gently mix the flour mixture into butter mixture.
 Cover the bowl with plastic wrap and chill for 30 minutes-1 hour, or until the dough is chilled enough to easily handle and will hold a ball shape when formed.